-Before we left on our amazing road trips through the Scottish highlands and the west of Ireland, there are a number of things we wished we would have known.
-To help you avoid some of the mistakes that we made, we’ve compiled a handy list of ten helpful tips to make planning a trip to Ireland and Scotland as smooth an experience as possible!
+Before we left on our amazing road trips through the Scottish highlands and the west of Ireland, there are several things we wished we would have known.
+To help you avoid some of the mistakes that we made, we’ve compiled a handy list of ten helpful tips for your trip to the region!

 1. Rent a car

-While fuel prices can be steep, most cars have quite good mileage and Scotland is a fairly small country, so you won’t have to fill up often.
+While fuel prices can be steep, most cars have quite good mileage and both countries are fairly small, so you won’t have to fill up often.
 Hiring a car will definitely allow you to see the sites you want on your own terms and gives you a certain amount of freedom that the bus just doesn’t.

 2. Wild Camp in Scotland